 A Nebraska legislative history is a series of documents related to legislative action taken on a legislative bill considered by the Nebraska Unicameral Legislature.
-Legislative histories are frequently compiled by public officials, researchers and attorneys in order to better understand the intent of legislators in making particular policy decisions.
+Legislative histories are frequently used by public officials, researchers and attorneys in order to better understand the intent of legislators in making particular policy decisions.

-- Committee Records: These records include the introducer's statement of intent, the public hearing transcript, executive session notes and the committee statement.
+- Committee Hearing Records: These records include the introducer's statement of intent, the public hearing transcript, executive session notes and the committee statement.
 The committee hearing transcript contains verbatim testimony and a question/answer period among senators and the public.
 Other documents include the legislative bill as it was introduced, the committee reports, any adopted amendments and exhibits offered at the public hearing.

 - Floor Debate Records: These records include a transcript of the verbatim discussion among senators during a legislative session, together with any references to the bill as it moves through the legislative process.

 Information about bills introduced during the current Legislature, which consists of the regular and special sessions that take place during a two-year biennium, is located on the Legislature's web site.
 Information from previous biennia is stored at the State Capitol in Lincoln.
 Check below to find out where information about your bill of interest is located.